MorningStarGG/Firebot-Tournament-System/README.md

 # Tournament System for Firebot

-A comprehensive and feature-rich tournament management system for Firebot, designed to create and manage professional tournament brackets with extensive customization options.
+A comprehensive and feature-rich tournament management system for Firebot, designed to create and manage advanced tournament brackets with extensive customization options.

 ## Features